 Unleash your inner entrepreneur and blend your creativity and problem-solving skills to create valuable new products and services.

-✝This credential involves four days of instruction, however to pass and gain 25 credit points, you will need to commit further time to complete the full set of learning activities including (but not limited to) self-guided study and research, extension readings, activities and the final assessment activity.
+✝ This program involves 120 hours of online resources, readings, activities and assessments, at your own pace within 12 months.
+However to pass and gain 25 credit points, you may need to commit further time to complete the full set of learning activities including (but not limited to) self-guided study and research, extension readings, activities and the final assessment activity.

 ^Learning is done completely online.

 §Price subject to change.
 Please check price at time of purchase.